sreesreejuks/fabric-patterns/README.md

 ## 🌟 Acknowledgments

-Special thanks to [Daniel Miessler](https://github.com/danielmiessler) and all contributors for creating and maintaining [Fabric](https://github.com/danielmiessler/fabric).
+BIG thanks to [Daniel Miessler](https://github.com/danielmiessler) and all contributors for creating and maintaining [Fabric](https://github.com/danielmiessler/fabric).